anjadrayton/fly-flashcards/README.md

 # Special Features
 Students can see their progression on the home screen after completing a Topic.
+Students will see corresponding animations as they get a questions correct, incorrect and after passing or failing a deck.

 # Walkthrough
 Video demo coming soon